 In 2006, British mountaineer David Sharp died close to the summit of Mount Everest.
 His death alone, while tragic, was not particularly remarkable; ten other climbers lost their lives on the mountain that year.
 However, it was the circumstances surrounding his death, huddled in a limestone alcove some 350 vertical metres from the summit, that resulted in significant debate surrounding both the risks that climbers undergo to achieve this ultimate goal and their attitudes towards the well-being of their fellow mountaineers.
 Public figures including Sir Edmund Hillary angrily accused other climbers on the mountain the day Sharp died of failing to assist him due to what is sometimes termed ‘summit fever’; a need, once so close to the summit, to complete their climb at all costs.
 More than 40 climbers passed Sharp as he slowly succumbed to hypothermia and acute altitude sickness.
 Only a small number attempted to assist him.

 Four years prior, he made his first attempt at an ‘eight-thousander’; one of the 14 peaks over eight kilometres in height.
-The expedition to Gasherbrum II in the Karakorum mountains was unsuccessful, but undeterred, Sharp traveled to the neighbouring Himalayas the following year.
-This time, his objective was the 8,201m Cho Oyu, the world’s sixth tallest mountain.
+The expedition to Gasherbrum II in the Karakoram mountains was unsuccessful, but undeterred, Sharp traveled to the neighbouring Himalayas the following year.
+His objective was the 8,188m Cho Oyu, the world’s sixth tallest mountain.
 This time his expedition was successful, summiting as part of a group led by experienced Irish climber Richard Dougan.
 While Dougan expressed concerns that Sharp’s tall, lean frame and lack of body fat made him particularly vulnerable to the freezing conditions of high-altitude climbing, he was impressed with his rock climbing skills.
-When one member of the group was killed in a crevasse fall on Cho Oyu, Dougan invited Sharp to take his place on a planned attempt of Mount Everest the following year.
+When one member of the group was killed in a crevasse fall on Cho Oyu, Dougan invited Sharp to take the newly vacant place on a planned attempt of Mount Everest the following year.

 Six men took part in the expedition, but only two overcame the difficult conditions to reach the summit of the world’s tallest peak.
 Sharp was not among them, suffering severe frostbite that prevented him finishing the ascent.
 Despite the setback, he had acclimatized well and Dougan believed him the strongest member of the team.
 After abandoning his own summit attempt, he was amongst those that assisted a struggling Spanish climber, providing him with additional oxygen.
 His frostbite eventually cost him several toes.